Continued from A Mennonite in Agony

 “Then why are you here?”

 “I was stupid and dropped out of high school because I hated everything about school.
-So I learned the hard way that it doesn't matter how good you can read and write, you still can't get a decent job without your high school diploma.”
+I learned the hard way.
+It doesn't matter how good you can read and write, you still can't get a decent job without your high school diploma.”

 “Okay, so you don’t mind if I ask you about the book for my report?”